xenharmonic-devs/sonic-weave/BUILTIN.md

 `set`, `k`

 ### lcm
-Obtain the smallest (linear) interval that shares both intervals as multiplicative factors.
+Obtain the smallest (linear) interval that shares all intervals or the current scale as multiplicative factors.
 #### Parameters:

-`a`, `b`
+`...intervals`

 ### length
 Return the number of intervals in the scale.